mit-pdos/mcqc/README.md

 lit test
 ```

-To enable property based testing with RapidCheck of the C++ library, run:
+To run property-based tests of the C++ library:
 ```
 RC=on lit test/rc
 ```